AI can write useful scripts. It can also write scripts that read your SSH keys and POST them somewhere interesting.

 - Use `--allow-all`

-- Use `--allow-run` (breaks sandbox - subprocesses escape permissions)
+- Use `--allow-run` (breaks sandbox; subprocesses escape permissions)

 - Hardcode paths that bypass wrapper permissions